carenod/timecourse_for_raspi/README.md

 sudo nano /etc/systemd/system/timelapse.service
 ```

-And add the following text:
+And add the following text adapting the user and path adequatly:

 ```ruby
 [Unit]